Van Jefferson Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 - Jefferson has not caught a touchdown pass versus the 49ers.

-- The 227.3 passing yards the 49ers yield per game makes them the NFL's ninth-ranked pass defense this season.
+- The 227.3 yards per game the 49ers are conceding through the air makes them the NFL's ninth-ranked pass defense.

-- The 49ers have surrendered 22 touchdowns through the air (1.4 per game).
-They are seventh in the league in that category.
+- At 1.4 passing TDs conceded per game, the 49ers defense is ranked seventh in the NFL.

 Recent Performances